 The Benefits of Using a Dewy Foundation

-1. Great for Oily Skin If you’re like me and tend to get oily throughout the day, then you’ll love dewy foundations because they don’t make your face look greasy or shiny throughout the day.
+1. Great for Oily Skin If you’re like me and tend to get oily throughout the day, then you’ll love dewy face foundations on face because they don’t make your face look greasy or shiny throughout the day.

 The drawback of tinted oil is that you can't apply for much coverage with it, so make sure your skin is already clear before using it or you may end up with acne breakouts after switching over from regular foundations.
 Liquid foundation usually comes in a bottle with an applicator brush attached to its top.
 Because it has a thin consistency, you should shake the liquid foundation before each use; otherwise, it will separate and become less effective.